BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 Integra modules consist of two stored components: *interface* and *implementation*.
 A module's *interface* defines all of the **external** characteristics of the module such as its name, description, tags, endpoints, widgets and widget layout.
 A module's *implementation* defines the **internal** audio and control processing algorithms.

-The *interface* is defined using the Integra Module Creator tool, and written to a file, which is read by Integra Live to discover information about the module.
-The information included in the *interface definition* allows Integra Live to determine such things as which modules are included in the module library and what to show in the Info panel.
+The *interface* is defined using the Integra Module Creator tool, and written to a file.
+This file, called an Integra Interface Definition (IID) is a type of [XML](http://en.wikipedia.org/wiki/Xml) file, which is read by Integra Live to discover information about the module at runtime.
+The information included in the IID enables Integra Live to determine such things as which modules are included in the module library and what to show in the module's Info panel.

-The *implementation* is defined using the [Pure Data patching environment](http://puredata.info), and loaded in Pure Data on request when Integra Live is running.
+The *implementation* for the module is defined using the [Pure Data patching environment](http://puredata.info) (Pd), and saved as a set of Pd patches.
+These patches are loaded in Pure Data on request when Integra Live is running.

+When a module is saved by the Module Creator, the *interface* (IID file) and *implementation* (Pd patches) are bundled up together in a <a href="http://en.wikipedia.org/wiki/ZIP_(file_format)">ZIP</a> archive with the suffix `.integra-module`.

 #### Module Endpoints

 The module *interface* contains a schematic description of one or more *endpoints*.
 An *endpoint* is a connectable attribute that can be of type Control or Stream.
 Control *endpoints* define parameters such as “delay time” or “frequency”.
 Stream *endpoints* define audio inputs and outputs.
-The information included in the *endpoint* definitions allows Integra Live to determine such things as which parameters to show in the routing view menus and which control widgets to show in the Module Properties panel.
+The information included in the *endpoint* definitions enables Integra Live to determine such things as which parameters to show in the routing view menus and which control widgets to show in the Module Properties panel.

 Control *endpoints* can of type State or Bang.
 State *endpoints* are associated with a value that represents the current state of a parameter.
 This value changes in response to live interaction, internal timers and control processing or as a result of two or more *endpoints* being connected.
 Endpoint state is saved by Integra Live when *projects* are saved, or *tracks*, *blocks* or *modules* are exported and is restored when they are loaded.